© 2014 – Routledge

 - Dirk Hoerder, Arizona State University (Emeritus)

-"Since the 1980s we have seen a reinterpretation of the German diaspora by German professors led by Klaus J. Bade and Dirk Hoerder who have taken a scholarly and global approach.
+"Since the 1980s we have seen a reinterpretation of the German diaspora by German professors led by Klaus J. Bade and Dirk Hoerder.
 We can see the volume written by Manz as a worthy continuation of the efforts of these two leading German historians.
-Manz has written a major study on the process of diaspora construction in the decades between German unification and the outbreak of the First World War which will prove essential reading for anybody interested in the historical origins of diaspora and transnationalism and in the rise of German nationalism on a global scale.”
+Manz has written a major study on the process of diaspora construction in the decades between German unification and the outbreak of the First World War which will prove essential reading for anybody interested in the historical origins of diaspora and transnationalism and in the rise of German nationalism on a global scale."

 "Manz's novel approach brings out the interplay between 'nation' and 'diaspora' - both symbolically and spatially.
-His consistent heuristic use of the term 'diaspora' has to be stressed positively. [.]
 The transnational perspective allows Manz to partly unhinge the analytical separation between metropole and periphery and regard both as a shared and permeable space in which migration and nation are being negotiated.
 In this perspective lies the innovative and ambitious claim of the monograph."

 - Vierteljahresschrift für Sozial- und Wirtschaftsgeschichte